 Students who have previously earned a bachelor’s degree from a U.S. regionally accredited institution of higher education are eligible for admission to the Bachelor of Science with a Major in Nursing program.
-Second baccalaureate degree candidates who meet the School of Nursing’s admission criteria will compete for a seat in the traditional (pre-licensed).
-This program is not an Accelerated BSN program nor a separate program from the traditional pre-licensed BSN program.
-The duration of the program is 6 semesters (3 academic years).
+Second baccalaureate degree candidates who meet the School of Nursing’s admission criteria will compete for a seat in the traditional (pre-licensed) program.
+This program is not an Accelerated BSN program.
+Due to the sequencing of clinical courses, the duration of the program is 6 semesters (3 academic years).

-Second Baccalaureate students, including SDSU Alumnus, are considered Transfer Students and will follow the same admission criteria and application guidelines as Transfer Students .
-Second baccalaureate students are not given preference or priority for admission and will be ranked according to the Fall 2017 Point System .
+Second baccalaureate students, including SDSU Alumnus, are considered Transfer Students and will follow the same admission criteria and application guidelines as Transfer Students.
+Second baccalaureate students are not given preference or priority for admission and will be ranked according to the Fall 2018 Point System (pdf).

-Per SDSU Admissions policy, students who obtained a first bachelor’s degree from an international institution of higher education that is not regionally accredited by a U.S. accrediting association, will not eligible for admission.
+Per SDSU Admissions policy, applicants to the second bachelor’s degree in Nursing must have their first bachelor’s degree from an institution that carries United States regional accreditation.
 Please contact the Office of Admissions at (619) 594-6336 for more information about this policy.

 Admission Standards for Transfer Students